-- provide an inventory of projected annual emissions for each relevant greenhouse gas, with total emissions expressed in 'CO2 equivalent' terms; - estimate emissions from upstream activities associated with the proposed project, including fossil fuel based electricity consumed; and - briefly describe method(s) by which estimates were made.
+- provide an inventory of projected annual emissions for each relevant greenhouse gas, with total emissions expressed in 'CO2 equivalent' terms; - briefly describe method(s) by which estimates were made.

 The Australian Greenhouse Office Factors and Methods Workbook (available via the internet) can be used as a reference source for emission estimates and supplemented by other sources where practicable and appropriate.
-Coal mining projects should include estimates of coal seam methane to be released as well as emissions resulting from such activities as transportation of products and consumables, and energy use by the project.

-This section defines and describes the objectives and practical measures for protecting or enhancing environmental values for air, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
+This section describes and quantifies the emissions to air and potential impacts of the project and its associated activities together with the objectives and practical measures for protecting or enhancing environmental values for air.
+It will describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
 Information should be submitted on the use of new technologies to reduce air emissions from the stack(s) or other emission sources.